Updated: March 2020

 - WP Remove Query Strings

 - Lazy Load by WP Rocket (doesn’t enqueue jQuery.
-Good for still images.)
+Good for still images and video.)

 - Lazy Load XT (enqueues jQuery.
 Good for YouTube turning off Google’s “other recommended videos” leading to your competitors videos.
 Nice.)

 - Disable Embeds

 It takes special handling to keep GeneratePress fast.
 A simple plugin addition can cause Google font loading or jQuery enqueue and other blunders.
 Keep an eye on these things so the speed bonuses are wasted.

 And the test results are incredible: